Lavender…Beautiful, Wonderful Lavender

 Lavender in My Life – Practical Uses.

-I also use our Transform Body Butter which has Lavender Essential Oil in it along with other, amazing oils.
+I use our Transform Body Butter which has Lavender Essential Oil in it along with other, amazing oils.
 This helps me prepare for bed and also relax me throughout the day.

 Where to go from Here…